All Collections

 In Inventory Planner, IP warehouse stock is imported when the warehouse is created.
 Then stock is added through receiving a purchase order or warehouse transfer.
 Stock is depleted by creating a transfer to another location.
 Finally, stock can be manually updated within Inventory Planner if a correction is needed.

-Combined Warehouses
+Combined warehouses

 If you need to see demand, replenishment recommendations, and reporting for more than one warehouse, then a combined warehouse will show you this information.